 Dementia-friendly co-production

 Find out how to run co-production methods when working with people with dementia.
-Discover the pros, cons, and useful resources.

 It may be helpful to think of different levels of co-production:

-- individual level of co-production: this is where a person with dementia takes control, or stays in control of decisions about their care planning, daily living and future plans.
+- Individual level of co-production: this is where a person with dementia takes control, or stays in control of decisions about their care planning, daily living and future plans.
 This is often described in terms of being 'person-centred care'.

-- community: this is where people with dementia work to help services and communities.
+- Community: this is where people with dementia work to help services and communities.

 - micro level: for example reviewing documents in focus groups.